 The most popular messaging app in the world is an eagerly-awaited bypass for the frustrating, slow and inconvenient calls, online forms and email.
 Allowing consumers to voice their needs via a channel where they already spend most of their time sets up the ground for positive customer experiences.

-Speed and convenience are intrinsic to WhatsApp experience.
+Speed and convenience are intrinsic to the WhatsApp experience.

 Once you implement WhatsApp Enterprise Solution, your clients expect to receive fast and frictionless service, holding you to a higher standard than usual.

 Hence, misjudging or underestimating the challenges that come hand in hand with WhatsApp bot design can hit you hard.

 So, how to design a WhatsApp bot that doesn’t hinder the usual WhatsApp UX and UI?

 Since we have previously discussed the technical side of creating a chatbot for WhatsApp, as well as this WhatsApp bot tutorial will focus on designing dialog flows that respect and work around the app’s user interface limitations.

 WhatsApp Bot Design: UX and UI Challenges